-The DAC2900 is a monolithic, 10-bit, dual-channel, high-speed Digital-to-Analog Converter (DAC), and is optimized to provide high dynamic performance while dissipating only 310mW on a +5V single supply.
+The DAC2904 is a monolithic, 14-bit, dual-channel, high-speed Digital-to-Analog Converter (DAC), and is optimized to provide high dynamic performance while dissipating only 310mW.

-Operating with high update rates of up to 125MSPS, the DAC2900 offers exceptional dynamic performance, and enables the generation of very high output frequencies suitable for Direct IF applications.
-The DAC2900 has been optimized for communications applications in which separate I and Q data are processed while maintaining tight gain and offset matching.
+Operating with high update rates of up to 125MSPS, DĂC2904 offers exceptional the dynamic performance, and enables the generation of very-high output frequencies suitable for "Direct IF" applications.
+The DAC2904 has been optimized for communications applications in which separate I and Q data are processed while maintaining tight-gain and offset matching.

-Each DAC has a high-impedance differential-current output, suitable for single-ended or differential analog output configurations.
+Each DAC has a high-impedance differential-current output, suitable for single-ended or differential analog-output configurations.